Today, we’re going to talk about how to find houses to flip.

 2. Zillow, Trulia, Etc.

 And, of course, a lot of this is because they don’t trust agents.
-But if you connect with them, you can address some of their concerns, and hopefully, make them a little more comfortable with the process.
+But if you connect with them, you can address some of their concerns and, hopefully, make them a little more comfortable with the process.

 3. Your Local Neighborhood

-Sometimes the best way to find flip houses is just to drive around your neighborhood.
+Sometimes the best way to find flip houses is to drive around your neighborhood.
 A lot of people selling their houses just put up signs.
-When flipping houses, you know that actually seeing the house is the most important part.
+When flipping houses, you know that seeing the house is the most important part.

 Someone with a sign in their yard is already willing to commit to a real estate deal.
-They’re a motivated seller and they’re hoping to get an offer.
+They’re a motivated seller, and they’re hoping to get an offer.
 If you can come in with something approaching fair market value, you’ll have a flip house in no time.
 This is also a great way to find a rental property.